Drinking Black Tea May Help You Lose Weight

 For the study, published in the European Journal of Nutrition, the team conducted experiments on mice that consumed a high-fat, high-sugar diets and were supplemented with green tea or black tea extracts.

-Both groups had lesser type of bacteria associated with obesity, but had more of bacteria associated with lean body mass.
+Both groups had the lesser type of bacteria associated with obesity but had more of bacteria associated with lean body mass.

 However, only the mice that consumed black tea extract had an increase in a type of bacteria called Pseudobutyrivibrio -- which could help explain the difference between how black and green tea change energy metabolism.